Rooted in journalism. Driven by stories that matter.

 Produced short tribute film which was shown at the 2020 Democratic National Convention, honoring the life and legacy of Congressman John Lewis.
 Blending archival footage with powerful testimonials, the film celebrated Lewis’s unwavering commitment to justice, voting rights, and nonviolent resistance.
 Released just weeks after his passing, it served as both a remembrance and a call to action.

 Producers of PBS documentary that chronicles the life of Vernon Jordan, tracing his journey from the segregated South to becoming a prominent civil rights leader, attorney, and advisor to U.S. presidents.
-Directed by Dawn Porter, the film offers an intimate look at Jordan's pivotal role in advancing racial equality and his enduring influence in American politics and business.
+Directed by Dawn Porter, Vernon Jordan: Make it Plain offers an intimate look at Jordan's pivotal role in advancing racial equality and his enduring influence in American politics and business.

 Directed and produced Bygone DC, a film that explores Washington, D.C.'s rich history through archival footage and personal interviews.
 The film spotlights iconic local establishments and landmarks that once defined the Greater Washington area, examining how their disappearance has impacted the community's cultural landscape.